maniflames/dodge/README.md

 # Dodge
-Move around using a mouse or trackpad.
+Move around using a mouse, trackpad or your tumb.
-Press space to pause the game.
+Press space or swipe up to (un)pause the game.

 play: [dodge.imanidap.nl](https://dodge.imanidap.nl)